javiprieto89/PERPGSQLVS/README.md

 # PERPGSQLVS

-PERPGSQLVS is a small full‑stack project composed of a FastAPI back‑end and a React front‑end.
+PERPGSQLVS is a small full‑stack project composed of a Starlette‑based back‑end and a React front‑end.
 The API exposes GraphQL and REST endpoints while the front‑end uses Vite and Tailwind CSS.

 ## Configuration